1. States of Matter (Cambridge IGCSE Chemistry 0620 for 2023, 2024 & 2025)

 • What is diffusion in matter?

-Process of particles spreading
+Process of particle spreading

-Kinetic particle theory and molecular mass
+Kinetic particle theory, molecular mass

 Related videos